shadowfire-ew/pygame-experiments/scripts/readme.txt

 this folder contains all the mechanics used or to be implemented

                     Mechanics:
+Done:
+- tileset loader
 In Progress:
-- tileset loader
-- map display
+- map loading / display
 To Do: (in no particular order)
 - a player character
 - enemies